Demo Strategy

 How to Run a Software Demo

-A simple guide for sales engineers and presales teams who want to run software demos that work.
+A simple guide for tech founders and presales teams who want to run software demos that work.

 What this really means